How to Soundproof a Wall

 RC-1 Boost® Enhancers improving RC-1 channel on Steel Stud Frame

-3. More mass means more noise blocking.
+More mass means more noise blocking.
 By installing Luxury Liner™ mass loaded vinyl directly to the wall studs where it can still flex as it hangs loosely between the wood studs you now have an effective sound barrier.
-For more information on mass loaded vinyl use, check out our page on what is mass loaded vinyl.
-We recommend you get MLV that's 48" wide for wall soundproofing to save a lot of time (24" OC or 16" OC studs).
+We recommend you get MLV that's 48" wide for wall soundproofing to save a lot of time (24" OC or 16" OC studs) as you cover the whole wall at 100%.
 Seal all seams and edges with acoustic caulk and install a new layer of 5/8" drywall.
-Read more on how to install mass loaded vinyl here.
+For other mass loaded vinyl options, be sure to check out our full catalog.

 Recommended Wall Assemblies